zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 How fast? _3 times faster!_ See benchmarks [here](https://github.com/pnpm/node-package-manager-benchmark).

 Why more efficient?
-When you install a package, we keep it in a global store on your machine, and hard-link to it.
+When you install a package, we keep it in a global store on your machine, then we create a hard link from it instead of copying.
 For each version of a module, there is only ever one copy kept on disk.
 When using npm or yarn for example, if you have 100 packages using lodash, you will have 100 copies of lodash on disk. _Pnpm allows you to save gigabytes of disk space!_